 This article will give you a bit more direction and strategy about how to approach your business to have more control over your brand.

-There are no absolute right or wrong answers, but there are a number of issues you should think about to see there are any alternatives to Etsy.
+There are no absolute right or wrong answers, but there are a number of issues to consider when thinking about alternatives to Etsy.

 Pros & Cons of using Etsy